Nicozwy/CofCED/README.md

  <p align="center"> </p>
 </p>

+:star: If possible, could you please star this project. :arrow_upper_right:

 For `A Coarse-to-fine Cascaded Evidence-Distillation Neural Network for Explainable Fake News Detection` accepted by COLING 2022. `CofCED` is an explainable method proposed by this paper.
 We present the first study on explainable fake news detection directly utilizing the wisdom of crowds (raw reports), alleviating the dependency on fact-checked reports.

 ### Datasets